colinaut/action-table/README.md

 * label - Sets the aria-label for the input.
 Defaults to "switch".
 It's recommended that you make it more explicit for accessibility purposes.
 * value - Sets the value
 * name - Sets the name

+## Custom Events

+The components use a number of custom events for reactively passing variables.
+You can tap into this if you want to add your own customized javascript.

+* action-table - the action-table element dispatches an 'action-table' event whenever it triggers a change in the pagination, numberOfPages, rowsVisible, or page variable.
+The action-table-pagination element listens for this events in order to update itself when the table is filtered or when the pagination attribute is changed.
+Event detail type is ActionTableEventDetail
+* action-table-filter - The action-table element listens for this events in order to filter the table.
+The action-table-filters element dispatches this whenever a filter menu or input is changed.
+Event detail type is FiltersObject.
+* action-table-filters-reset - the action-table-filters element listens for this to reset all it's filters.
+The action-table-no-results dispatches this when the reset button is triggered.
+No event detail.
+* action-table-update - the action-table element listens for this events in order to update the content in a specific table cell.
+This is mainly useful for custom elements inside of table cells with dynamic content.
+Event detail type is UpdateContentDetail

 ## Roadmap